lorand-ibm/drupal-infofinland/README.md

 **Production branch:** `main`.
 Code running in production.
 Code is merged to `main` with release and hotfix branches.

-**Feature branches**: For example, `IF-add-content-type`, Always created from and merged back to `develop` with pull requests after code review and testing.
+**Feature branches**: For example, `feature/IFU-000-add-content-type`, Use Jira ticket number in the branch name.
+Always created from and merged back to `develop` with pull requests after code review and testing.

 **Release branches**: Code for future and currently developed releases.
 Should include the version number, for example: `1.1.0`

 **Hotfix branches**: Branches for small fixes to production code.
-Should include the word hotfix, for example: `IF-hotfix-drupal-updates`.
+Should include the word hotfix, for example: `IFU-hotfix-drupal-updates`.
 Remember to also merge these back to `develop`.